slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"I hate who teals my solitude without, in exchange, offering me true company."
 -- Friedrich Nietzsche [1844]*

+> *"And when nobody wakes you up in the morning, and when nobody waits for you at night, and when you can do whatever you want. what do you call it, freedom or loneliness?"
+-- Milan Kundera [1929]*

 > *"If you are afraid of loneliness, don’t marry."
 -- Anton Chekhov [1860]*